csh3323/vindigo/README.md

 You can now access Vindigo on `http://localhost:8080`.

 Any changes made to the code will result in your changes being compiled live.
 Keep in mind while the CLI is automatically compiled you will still need to execute it manually.

+### Developing with VSCode
+When your editor of choice is Visual Studio Code, you will be able to find pre defined tasks you can use during development.

+Simply navigate to `Terminal > Run Task...` and select which operation you want to execute.

 ### Building distribution files
 Distributes files are built separately for all packages, however all can be built with a single command.